 How to Apply for a Colombia Resident Visa

-The Colombian visa process is fairly easy.
-Also, it’s done online.
-You can apply for a Colombia resident visa online here.
+The Colombian visa process is fairly easy as it’s done online.
+You can apply for a Colombia visa online here.
 This application will require scans of all required documents in PDF files plus the photo in jpg format.
 In addition, a detailed guide for applying online is found here.

 - Photocopy of the first page of your valid passport where your personal data is displayed.

 - Photocopy of the page of your passport with the last stamp of entry or departure of Colombia is located.

 - Photocopies of your previous TP or M visa(s) if applying based on length of time holding these visas.
 In addition, you need a certificate accrediting occupation or source of income.

 - Migratory Movement Certificate issued by Colombia Migration, dated within three months of the visa application.

 - If you are receiving the R visa due to being married to a Colombian after three years with a TP-10 visa or two years with the new M-1 visa then you need a notarized letter signed by the spouse or permanent partner who is a Colombian national requesting the issuance of the R visa along a copy of the Colombian national’s cedula.
 In addition,you need a certificate accrediting occupation or source of income.